tobiasthemole/content-dev/Material: PBR GLTF.md

 **PBR-glTF** (**PBR**) is the new material of the two.
 It is also most importantly an **Object**.
 This object contains the textures and associated metadata.
 All textures are compressed, however the normal map uses “lossless” compression to avoid artifacting.
 Slots are seen as below:

 **Uploading the material as a GLB/GLTF file via the Material Upload options tab is recommended.
-Placing individual PBR-glTF textures into Blinn-Phong material slots will result in compression as this is hardcoded in Second Life for that format and is not an intended content authoring workflow.**
+Placing individual PBR textures into Blinn-Phong material slots will result in compression as this is hardcoded in Second Life for that format and only glTF is exempt from this rule in any form.**

 ## **PBR uses the ORM format (Occlusion, Roughness, Metallic)**